Wissotzky Tea: 1900–1919

 By 1904 the company extended its activities to Germany, France, New York and Canada.
-In 1907 Wissotzky established the Anglo-Asiatic company with its head offices in London, managed by Ahad Ha'am, a renowned Jewish writer and philosopher.
+In 1907, Wissotzky established the Anglo-Asiatic company with its head offices in London, which were managed by Ahad Ha'am, a renowned Jewish writer and philosopher.
 He had joined the company in 1903 on his resignation as editor of Ha-Shiloach, a Zionist journal.
-The company acquired plantations in both India and Ceylon (present Sri Lanka).
+The company acquired plantations in both India and Ceylon (now Sri Lanka).

 From the early 1900s through 1917, Wissotzky Tea Company was the largest tea company in the world.
-Following the Bolshevik Revolution, in 1917 all private businesses in the Russian empire were immediately nationalized by the government, yet it took two more years to complete the takeover of Wissotzky Tea.
-This is mostly due to the social benefits provided by the company to their many employees.
+Following the October Revolution of 1917, all private businesses of the former Russian Empire were immediately nationalized by the government.
+It took two years to complete the takeover of Wissotzky Tea due to the social benefits provided by the company to its many employees.

-In 1917 the company gradually ceased its operations in Russia, and the Wissotzky family emigrated to the U.S and Europe, opening branches in Italy, Danzig, Poland, and additional European countries.
+In 1917, the company gradually ceased operations in Russia, and the Wissotzky family emigrated to the United States and Western Europe, opening branches in places such as Italy and Gdańsk, Poland.

-During the Russian Revolution, an anti-Semitic ditty mentioning Wissotzky tea made the rounds of Russian society, spreading the idea that Russia was the victim of Jewish domination: "Tea of Wissotzky, Sugar of Brodsky, and Russia of Trotsky."
+During the Russian Revolution, an antisemitic trope in the form of a ditty mentioning Wissotzky Tea made the rounds of Russian society, spreading the idea that Russia was the victim of Jewish domination: "Tea of Wissotzky, Sugar of Brodsky, and Russia of Trotsky."

 1920–1939

-In the years following the Russian Revolution, Wissotzky Tea Company activities centered in London as its headquarters where it was managed by Boris Lourie and in Danzig, Poland.
-The operation in Danzig was run by Alexander Chmerling and Solomon Seidler, a tea specialist and scion of the Wissotzky family.
+In the years following the Russian Revolution, Wissotzky Tea Company activities centered in London as its headquarters where it was managed by Boris Lourie and Gdańsk.
+Alexander Chmerling and Solomon Seidler, a tea specialist and scion of the Wissotzky family ran the operation in Gdańsk.
 Due to the vast emigration from Russia, the Polish facility catered to the demand for the tea they were accustomed to back home.

-In 1936 Simon Seidler, the son of Solomon Seidler, sensed the impending danger of the war and left Poland for Palestine.
+In 1936, Simon Seidler, the son of Solomon Seidler, sensed the impending danger of the war and left Poland for Palestine.
 In the following years, many of the family were murdered in the Holocaust and the company lost its holdings in Europe.

-In 1936 Simon Seidler established a Wissotzky hub in the Middle East.
+In 1936, Simon Seidler established a Wissotzky hub in the Middle East.
 Seidler began selling tea to British soldiers stationed in Mandatory Palestine, thereby promoting the brand name.
 Simon built a packing facility and gradually expanded the company's range of products.
-In 1957 Simon Seidler died and his wife Ida Seidler took over the family's tea business.
-Ida introduced a modern approach to manufacturing and marketing of the brand.
+In 1957, Simon Seidler died, and his wife Ida Seidler took over the family's tea business.
+Ida introduced a modern approach to the manufacturing and marketing of the brand.